 - Borrowing is only allowed if it meets the specific rules for limited recourse borrowing.

-- Cannot acquire assets from members or related parties unless one of the exemptions (discussed later).
+- The fund cannot acquire assets from members or related parties unless its one of the exemptions provided for (discussed later).

-- In-house assets cannot exceed 5% of the fund’s total balance (discussed later).
+- In-house assets, which consist of loans to or investments in related parties, cannot exceed 5% of the fund’s total balance (discussed later).

 The penalties for breaching these rules are very high.
 They may include tax penalties, fines or even jail sentences.